codestorm1/vintage_cell/notes.md

 > Added play_tone function that plays sounds of digits
 > Also have play_ext_tone for sounds like dial tones, off hook warning, system busy

-Fri Dec 15
+Mon Dec 18
-> ?
+> Fixed tone playing
+> Pressing * takes the phone off hook, dialing a number works and plays tones.
+> KeyPad Dialer now calls into CellStateMachine, which calls FonaModem

 ### TODO
-* Revisit the way KeyPad creates a GenServer as the client
-* complete the cycle of making a phone call - with GSM?
+* Can't hang up a call
-* solder speaker connector
+* Solder speaker connector
 * Add timeout to get to off hook warning state
-* Need to have Keypad trigger state changes
 * Change casts to calls for state machine to show caller what happened
 * Make fona_modem a shared dependency on gitub
 * add fona support for incoming call